drigoni/ComparisonsDGM/README.md

 # ComparisonsDGM
 This repository contains the code used in "A Systematic Assessment of Deep Learning Models for Molecule Generation".

+**NOTE: Soon all the remaining files of the various models and details on the hyperparameters used will be added**

 # Overview
 The folders whose names begin with the "\_" character contain all the code and useful files to test all the models.
 The others are the folders that contain the original models.
 For more information about each model, you need to view the `READMI.md` file within each folder.